wtnwin111/interview/README.md

 ##C1: General
     1) Given a function which produces a random integer in the range 1 to 5, write a function which produces a random integer in the range 1 to 7.
+       Given a function which produces a random integer in the range 1 to 7, write a function which produces a random integer in the range 1 to 10.
     2) Write a regular expression which matches a email address.
 (Ramp up Regular Expression)
     3) Implement Union Find, which is used for connectivity detection: http://algs4.cs.princeton.edu/15uf/
     4) Write a function (with helper functions if needed) called to Excel that takes an excel column value (A,B,C,D,..Z,AA,AB,AC,..,ZZ,AAA..) and returns a corresponding integer value (A=1,B=2,..,AA=26..).